Rebuilding Altadena

 Everything changed on January 7, 2025.

 My name is Kat, AKA the “Altadena Macaron Lady”.
 I have lived in Altadena, CA for almost 13 years.
-In 2022, I started a home-based baking business “Kat’s Macarons & Stuff”, specializing in designer French macarons and other confectionary items, such as marshmallows, caramels, and pralines.
+In 2022, I started “Kat’s Macarons & Stuff”, a home-based baking business specializing in designer French macarons and other confectionary items, such as marshmallows, caramels, and pralines.
 Everything I sell must be unique.
 It must be an interesting flavor combination or design.
 It must have a “wow” factor and be different from almost anything else on the market.
-I have been very active in my community since the start of my business, including selling at the local farmers’ market, providing sweets or gift certificates for local schools and businesses as part of their fundraising efforts, and protesting the building of a sports complex that would have greatly impacted the environment of our little community of Altadena, CA.

 Picture a café where the romantic charm of shabby chic, the free-spiritedness of bohemian, and the vibrant, historic allure of New Orleans intertwine.

-Given the urgent need for a communal space as Altadena rebuilds, my goal is to open the café by the end of 2026.
+Given the urgent need for a communal space as Altadena rebuilds from the devastation of Eaton fire, my goal is to open the café by the end of 2026.